 For shareholders who wish to nominate a candidate for director at the 2025 Annual Meeting of Shareholders (other than through proxy access as described below), Teradyne must receive the nomination not less than 60 days or more than 90 days prior to the meeting.
 In the event that the meeting date is changed by more than 30 days from the anniversary of the 2024 Annual Meeting, or if no annual meeting was held in 2023, then to be timely, a shareholder's notice must be delivered by the later of 60 days prior to the meeting or the 10th day following the day on which such notice of meeting date for the 2025 Annual Meeting is publicly disclosed.
-Assuming the date of the 2025 Annual Meeting is not so advanced or delayed, shareholder's notice of nomination must provide information regarding both the nominee and the shareholder making the nomination, including, among other things, for both name, address, occupation of each person and shares held by each such person, and the nominating shareholder must represent that such person intends to appear in person or by proxy at the meeting.
+Assuming the date of the 2025 Annual Meeting is not so advanced or delayed, shareholders who wish to make a proposal at the 2025 Annual Meeting must notify Teradyne no earlier than February 8, 2025 and no later than March 10, 2025.
+The shareholder's notice of nomination must provide information regarding both the nominee and the shareholder making the nomination, including, among other things, for both name, address, occupation of each person and shares held by each such person, and the nominating shareholder must represent that such person intends to appear in person or by proxy at the meeting.
 In addition, the shareholder's notice must include a representation as to whether the shareholder intends to solicit proxies in support of a director nominee other than Teradyne's nominees in accordance with Rule 14a-19 under the Exchange Act.
 A complete list of the requirements for nominating a candidate for director may be found in Teradyne's bylaws and any shareholder that intends to solicit proxies in support of a director nominee other than Teradyne's nominees also must comply with Rule 14a-19 under the Exchange Act.